On 1 June 2022 we updated the service “Registration of a non-resident” in the e-service environment e-MTA.

 Applying for a non-resident code

-If a non-resident does not have a registry code in Estonia, it is possible to apply for the code of the register of taxable persons (non-resident code) at the Estonian Tax and Customs Board.
+If a non-resident does not have a registry code in Estonia, it is possible to apply for the non-resident code at the Estonian Tax and Customs Board.
+The code can be applied for by the non-resident himself or herself or by the person making the payment, such as the employer.

 To avoid double-issuance of codes, we suggest checking beforehand if you already have a registry code issued by the EstonianTax and Customs Board through the inquiry of non-residency.

-By the inquiry, it is also possible to check whether the Estonian Tax and Customs Board's register includes a non-resident's certificate of residency issued by the tax authority of a foreign country.
+By the inquiry it is also possible to check whether the Estonian Tax and Customs Board's register includes a non-resident's certificate of residency issued by the tax authority of a foreign country.
+If no persons are found as a result of the inquiry, the person's data is not in the database of the Estonian Tax and Customs Board or he or she is listed there as an Estonian resident.

 In order to get a registry code, it is necessary to apply for the registration of a non-resident with the Tax and Customs Board.